 With a significant Indigenous population at the schools and in the wider neighbourhood, the project included a major Indigenous engagement component, which included youth outreach, Elders workshops, and an Indigenous Visioning Session to discuss the spaces, places, and Indigenous values to frame and inform the larger process.
 The Indigenous engagement component was supported with additional resources from the City and recognized with a 2018 IAP2 Award for Indigenous Engagement.

-The project included a significant Indigenous engagement component (which was recognized with a 2018 IAP2 Award for Indigenous Engagementfor the City of Vancouver), open houses, workshops and focus groups, a social media program, a speakers’ series, and the establishment of Britannia Renewal LAB (B-LAB), a community living room and project information site at Britannia Centre.
-The project also included a special Housing Forum which engaged residents and stakeholders to discuss the project’s significant non-market social housing component.
-There were over 3,500 interactions with community members in the engagement process.
+Other engagement included a kick-off ideas fair with 800 participants, open houses, themed workshops and focus groups, a social media program, and a speakers’ series that brought in a range of people to speak to the project planning and design pillars.
+It also included the establishment of Britannia Renewal LAB (B-LAB), a community living room and project information site at Britannia Centre that housed different activities through the duration of the project.
+Finally, the project also included a special Housing Forum which engaged residents to discuss the project’s significant non-market social housing component.
+In all, there were over 3,500 interactions with community members in the engagement process.